Dejerine–Sottas disease: Causes

 Dejerine–Sottas neuropathy is caused by a genetic defect either in the proteins found in axons or the proteins found in myelin.
 Specifically, it has been associated with mutations in MPZ, PMP22, PRX, and EGR2 genes.
 The disorder is inherited in an autosomal dominant or autosomal recessive manner.

 Diagnosis

-On medical imaging, the nerves of the extremities (and cranial nerves in some cases) appear enlarged due to hypertrophy of the connective interstitial tissue, giving the nerves a distinct "onion-bulb" appearance.
-Peripheral (and possibly cranial) nerve excitability and conduction speed are reduced.
+On medical imaging, the peripheral and cranial nerves are enlarged by redundant connective tissue.
+On histology, this enlargement gives the nerves the appearance of an onion-bulb.
+Nerve excitability and conduction speed are reduced.